-The gallbladder is located on the liver and near the stomach.
-Gallstones form when cholesterol or bile stored in the gallbladder hardens into pieces of stone-like material.
-Gallstones are made of cholesterol salts and bilirubin salts.
+The gallbladder is located under the liver and near the stomach.
+Gallstones are pieces of stone-like material that collect in the gallbladder.
+Gallstones are made of cholesterol salts or bilirubin salts.
 Gallstones can be as small as a grain of sand or as large as a golf ball.
-The gallbladder can develop just one large stone, hundreds of tiny stones, or almost any combination.
+The gallbladder can develop just one large stone, hundreds of tiny stones, or almost any combination of these.

-Gallstones are caused when bile or cholesterol crystalizes into gallstones.
+Gallstones are caused when bile or cholesterol crystalizes into stones.

 Gallstones can form under the following conditions:

-People who are older than 60 are at increased risk for gallstones.
+People aged 60 years of older are at increased risk for gallstones.
 Women between 20-60 years old and those with high estrogen levels are also at increased risk.
 People of Native American, Mexican American, and Northern European descent are also at increased risk.

-Other factors that may increase your risk of gallstones include:
+Other factors that may increase your chances of gallstones:

-Certain medications can increase your risk of gallstones, including:
+Certain medications can increase your risk of gallstones such as:

 Many people have gallstones without symptoms, called silent gallstones.
 In some cases, these are treated.

 Gallstones may cause pain in the upper abdomen.
-This is sometimes called an attack because it begins suddenly, often after a fatty meal.
+This is sometimes called a gallbladder attack because it begins suddenly, often after a fatty meal.
 The pain is severe and may last for 30 minutes or several hours.

 Other symptoms include: